Accreditation

 Institute for Credentialing Excellence

-The National Commission for Certifying Agencies (NCCA) will accept and process complaints pertaining to violations of its Standards for Accreditation and/or its policies and procedures in accordance with Disciplinary Policy & Procedures.
+The NCCA will accept and process complaints pertaining to violations of its Standards for Accreditation and/or its policies and procedures in accordance with Disciplinary Policy & Procedures.

-Please be aware that the NCCA can act when there is evidence of violation of one of the accreditation standards only.
+Please be aware that the NCCA can act when there is evidence of violation of one or more of the accreditation standards.
 It does NOT have jurisdiction in enforcing eligibility or other policies and in adjudicating disputes over the interpretation and implementation for a specific organization's certification program.
 Appeals of any decisions must be handled through the certifying body.

-Complete the complaints form and submit it, along with supporting documentation, to info@credentialingexcellence.org.
+To submit a formal complaint, complete and submit the complaints form, along with supporting documentation, to info@credentialingexcellence.org.

 You may also mail the complaints form and supporting documentation to: